eduzeu/eduzeu/README.md

 ## Welcome to my GitHub :)
 </div>

 ### My name is Eduardo Hernandez and I am CS 25' grad from Stevens Institute of Technology.
+Currently, I am completing my Masters in Computer Science at NYU.
 I have experience in software development, data science and machine learning.
 I like solving complex problems and working with teams to achieving success.
 During my journey I have worked as a Software Engineer, Research Assistant, professional Tutor and Teaching Assistant.

 <div align="center">